 Amazon Sword Plant is a popular aquarium plant species hence its wide availability in aquarium stores.
 You can get a sizeable pot of this amazing plant species for $5-$10, of course, larger specimens will cost more (up to $20).

-Note: Do not panic if the plant dropped all of its leaves after putting in the tank.
+Note: Do not panic if the plant dropped all of its leaves after putting them in the tank.
 It needs time to acclimate.
 Sometimes it can take a few weeks before Amazon Sword Plant becomes ready to grow new ones.
 Unless, if you see that the crown becomes mushy, then it is often too late already.

 Quarantine Amazon Sword Plant